Hillsborough County Water Resources is committed to providing quality drinking water

 The Environmental Protection Agency (EPA) has a new requirement for all public water utilities to develop and publish an inventory of known and suspected lead water lines within their service area.
 Hillsborough County Water Resources has a Lead and Copper Program to meet this requirement.

-Hillsborough County’s drinking water is tested for lead before it leaves our treatment plants.
+Hillsborough County’s drinking water tests lead before it leaves our treatment plants.
 If lead or copper are found in tap water, it is typically caused by underground pipes, plumbing, solder, and fixtures in older buildings.
+Lead and copper are also naturally occurring metals.

 Inventory and inspections